Here are the steps you should take to complete your application:

 If you studied abroad on a regular or customized CAPA program, you will automatically receive a $600 scholarship to study abroad again on a regular CAPA semester program, or a $300 scholarship toward a regular CAPA summer program.
-Students studying on another custom program are not eligible.
+Students studying on another custom program are not eligible, and Affiliate students will not receive the Regular Affiliate Grant in addition to the Study Again with CAPA Scholarship.
 The scholarship and program application materials must be completed by the regular program deadlines (no extensions).

 CAPA is committed to facilitating a learning abroad experience for students with disabilities.
 We encourage the disclosure of disability and use a collaborative team approach that involves our support staff both stateside and abroad, the student’s study abroad advisor and disability resources coordinator, and of course the student, to determine the best means of accommodation.
 While some accommodations are cost-free, we recognize that additional expenses may be incurred.
 In an effort to defray such expenses, we have established the Accommodation Fund.
 We wish you a successful, exciting, and enriching time abroad and we are happy to support you in any way possible.